anisa9/deco3500-eco-co-foodwaste/README.md

 Proof-of-concept prototype can be accessed and deployed by following this link: https://anisa9.github.io.
 Make sure to use Chrome so the voice recognition function works.

-The code of the prototype can be found in the repository folder here.
+The code of the prototype can be found in the repository folder [here](https://github.com/anisa9/foodwaste-project/tree/master/Proof%20of%20Concept%20Prototype/FridgePrint) (Proof of Concept Prototype > FridgePrint).
 Optionally, the prototype can be accessed by downloading this folder and running the index.html file in Chrome (for the voice-recognition to function).

 For guidance on the interactions FridgePrint provides, the [use and interaction guide](https://github.com/anisa9/foodwaste-project/blob/master/Promotional%20Materials/interaction%20and%20use%20guide.png) can be referenced, or optionally the [task flows](https://github.com/anisa9/foodwaste-project/blob/master/Proof%20of%20Concept%20Prototype/prototype%20task%20flows.png) that outline the key paths and interactions of FridgePrint.